 And a video with roll cast instructions here https://vimeo.com/317117187

 Arden’s roll cast is here The Roll Cast

-After you master the basic of the above casts, you are well positioned to study the rest of it.
+After you master the basics of the above casts, you are well-positioned to study the rest of it.
 I recommend strongly that you seek quality teaching at the outset.
 It will lay a solid foundation for your cast.
 I struggled for years mostly on my own.
 Double hauling the line did not occur to me until after some years of suffering.
 With the methods we now use for teaching fly casting, this progress is much shorter and smoother.

 After laying a solid foundation for your casting stroke, you can practice and practice until you get the rest of it.
 This is one of the few sports where you can become better as you get older.